boundless-xyz/boundless/contracts/scripts/README.md

    ```

    > [!IMPORTANT]
-   > Check the logs from this dry run to verify the proof market owner is the expected address.
+   > Check the logs from this dry run to verify the market owner is the expected address.
    > It should be equal to the RISC Zero admin address on the given chain.
    > Note that it should not be the `TimelockController`.
    > Also check the chain ID to ensure you are deploying to the chain you expect.
    > And check the Assessor info to make sure they match what you expect.

-3. Send the upgrade transactions for the proof market by running the command again with `--broadcast`.
+3. Send the upgrade transactions for the market contract by running the command again with `--broadcast`.

    > [!NOTE]
    > When using Fireblocks, sending a transaction to a particular address may require allow-listing it.